laidatasciencelab/External_validity_clinical_trials/R/README_desc_analysis.md

  2) CPRD diagnoses file with record of diagnoses for each patid
  3) CPRD prescription file with record of prescription for each patid

 ## Importing packages

 ## Creating clinical speciality binary file

 ## Creating prescription binary file

 ## Creating drug category cohorts (incl. index age, no. of cs, no. of pres)

 ## Calculating prevalence numbers

 ## Calculating mm and pp numbers

 ## Output files and tables

- ## Calculating confidence intervals for proportions

- ## Plotting figures